Trace (linear algebra): Generalizations

 and is finite and independent of the orthonormal basis.
+This trace can be generalized to von Neumann Algebras.

+The Dixmier trace generalizes the usual trace beyond trace-class operators.

 The partial trace is another generalization of the trace that is operator-valued.
 The trace of a linear operator $Z$ which lives on a product space $A\otimes B$ is equal to the partial traces over $A$ and $B$: